Hawai‘i and Pacific Islands King Tides Project >> Why?

 “Given what we know now about how the ocean expands as it warms and how ice sheets and glaciers are adding water to the seas, it’s pretty certain we are locked into at least three feet of sea level rise, and probably more…but we don’t know whether it will happen in 100 years or 200 years.” – Steve Nerem, NASA Sea Level Change Team Lead, 2015

 The future pace of sea level rise depends on how much greenhouse gas pollution we as a global community continue to emit.
 A 2017 NOAA Technical Report projects global mean sea level rise of 3 feet by 2100 under an intermediate scenario and 6 to 8 feet under an extreme scenario.
 The 2017 Hawaiʻi Sea Level Rise Vulnerability and Adaptation Report recommended using 1 foot of sea level rise for short-term decision making (decisions with implications in the next 30 years) and 3 feet of sea level rise for mid-term decision making (decisions with implications extending more than 30 years into the future).
 Sea level rise will exacerbate existing coastal hazards across Hawai‘i and Pacific Islands including erosion, coastal flooding, saltwater intrusion, and damage from storm surge.

-A Citizen Science Approach
+A Community Science Approach

-The Hawai‘i and Pacific Islands King Tides Project uses a citizen science approach that allows the project to cover a wide geographic area spanning across the Pacific Region and to tap into the place-based local knowledge of communities and residents with deep personal connections to and knowledge of coastal areas.
+The Hawai‘i and Pacific Islands King Tides Project uses a comunity science approach that allows the project to cover a wide geographic area spanning across the Pacific Region and to tap into the place-based and local knowledge of communities and residents with deep personal connections to and knowledge of coastal areas.

-Key components of Citizen Science:
+Key components of Community Science:

 - Anyone can participate